gmtsciencedev/scitq/docs/parameters.md

 `ovh`
 :   a subgroup of `workers` consisting in OVH public cloud workers.

+`azure`
+:   a subgroup of `workers` consisting in Azure cloud workers.

 ### [scitq:vars]

 This is SCITQ top level variables definition section, these variables will apply to all hosts, managers and workers, in SCITQ.